Phool Walon Ki Sair: Origin

-The origin of Phool Waalon Ki Sair goes to 1812, during the reign of the Mughal King Akbar Shah II (r.
+The origin of Phool Waalon Ki Sair goes to 1812, during the reign of the Mughal emperor Akbar Shah II (r.
 1808 -1837).
-Akbar Shah-II was not happy with his eldest son Siraj Uddin “Zafar” (Bahadur Shah Zafar II) and wanted to nominate his younger son Mirza Jahangir as the heir Apparent (Wali-Ahad).
+Akbar Shah was not pleased with his eldest son Siraj Uddin “Zafar” (Bahadur Shah Zafar II) and wanted to nominate his younger son Mirza Jahangir as the heir Apparent (Wali-Ahad).
 This move was not liked by the then British Resident in the Red Fort, Sir Archibald Seton.
 Once Mirza Jahangir who was a reckless youth of 19 insulted Seton in open court and called him Loolu.
 The British Resident somehow did not react to this insult as probably he did not understand the meaning of Loolu.
 After a few days, when Mirza Jahangir was merrymaking on the roof of Naubat Khana in Red Fort, Archibald Seton was coming from the Darbar after an audience with Resident.
 Mirza Jahangir fired a shot at the Resident from the roof of Naubat Khana.
 Seton escaped but his orderly was killed.
 For this act of his, Mirza Jahangir was exiled to Allahabad under orders of the British Resident.